Semiconductor Technology Trends: A Clear Guide to Modern Innovations

 • In-vehicle infotainment systems

-7. Use of Alternative Materials
+7. Alternative Materials Use

 • GaN for high-frequency applications